-In 2018, Phish blew their fans’ minds when they unveiled a mysterious, never-before-heard í Rokk album by Kasvot Växt, which attendees and fans tuning in from afar soon learned was a composition of ten new, original tracks written by Trey Anastasio, Jon Fishman, Mike Gordon, and Page McConnell.
+In 2018, at the last Phish Halloween, the band blew their fans’ minds when they unveiled a mysterious, never-before-heard í Rokk album by Kasvot Växt, which attendees and fans tuning in from afar soon learned was a composition of ten new, original tracks written by Trey Anastasio, Jon Fishman, Mike Gordon, and Page McConnell.

-While Phish is not playing a Halloween show this year, we couldn’t let All Hallows Eve pass without reliving some of our favorite October 31st performances.
-In honor of Halloween, let’s go backwards down the numberline and take a look at Phish’s ten past “musical costumes.”
+In honor of the 2021 Phish Halloween run, let’s go backwards down the numberline and take a look at Phish’s ten past “musical costumes.”
 If you’re looking for some good listening, you can also listen to this playlist of all the original versions of the Halloween albums below: